 The Board believes that it is important that a direct and open line of communication exist between the Board and the Company's shareholders and other interested parties.
-As a consequence, the Board has adopted the procedures described in the following paragraph for communications to Directors.
+Consequently, the Board has adopted the procedures described in the following paragraph for communications to Directors.